evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 <br>

 # conditional generation using unigrams
 Let's put the theory into practice using our rectangle example.
-One of the simplest ways to generate programs is a **unigram distribution** where, conditioned on the `spec`, samples each attributes of the program _independently_ :
+One of the simplest ways to generate programs is a **unigram distribution** where, conditioned on the `spec`, samples each attributes of the program _independently_.
+Note that we're accepting this flawed assumption (the parameters of the rectangles are definitely not independent) for computational simplicity.

 ![Image with caption](/program-synthesis-primer/assets/generating-programs/factored.png ){: width="90%" }